 9. Bangor Trust Brewing

-This family owned and run brewery, restaurant and bakery invested in a former bank building in downtown Bangor as its base of operations.
-Food and spirits are served out of the restored 1900s era building Thursday through Sunday.
+This family owned and run brewery recently moved to a new location in downtown Bangor.
+Food and spirits are served Thursday through Sunday.
 Beer is brewed on the premise in a four-barrel brew house with open fermentation and organic ingredients.
 Local favorites on tap include Bangor Trust Bakithi, Bangor Hard, Pig Earth and Weizenheimer.
 Growlers are also available, so visitors can take home their favorite draft brew.
 Bangor Trust Brewing also carries other Pennsylvania manufactured craft brews.
 The restaurant is known for its homemade artisan breads, appetizers and flatbreads.
 Whenever possible, dishes are made with ingredients that are responsibly raised and locally sourced.
-The brewery is located at 15 Broadway in Bangor, 26 miles from The Sayre Mansion.
+The brewery is located at 50 Broadway in Bangor, 26 miles from The Sayre Mansion.
 610-452-3232.

 10. Hardball Cider